Our latest insights

 • Is there a risk this consultation will be a source of unacceptable conflict between our members?

-1. Invite specific AB members, Project Regulator team members or TPA’s Policy Expert Group to contribute to and advise on the drafting if they have relevant expertise/perspectives
+1. Invite members, including those from Project teams and the Policy Expert Group, to contribute to and advise on the drafting if they have relevant expertise/perspectives

-2. Allocate more resources to project manage the consultation responses if required
+2. Allocate more resources to project manage or produce the consultation responses if required

 8. Resolving conflicts or market failure